coleifer/peewee/docs/peewee/writing.rst

     .insert(username='huey', last_login=now, login_count=1)
     .on_conflict(
         # Postgresql and SQLite require identifying the conflicting constraint.
-        # MySQL does not need this.
+        # MySQL rejects it - omit conflict_target there.
         conflict_target=[User.username],

         # Columns whose values should come from the incoming row: